Braintree Freeport railway station

 Braintree Freeport railway station is on the Braintree Branch Line in the East of England, serving the Braintree Village shopping centre (formerly known as Braintree Freeport).
 It is 44 mi 16 chain down the line from London Liverpool Street via and it is situated between to the south and to the north.
 Its three-letter station code is BTP.
 The platform has an operational length for eight-coach trains.

 The station is managed by Greater Anglia, which also operates all trains serving it.
+It is also the exit for the Braintree Village Shopping.

 History

 The station was opened on 8 November 1999.
 There is a single, unstaffed platform with a shelter and a self-service ticket machine but there is no station building or other facilities.

 Services

 All services at Braintree Freeport are operated by Greater Anglia using EMUs.

 The typical off-peak service is one train per hour in each direction between and London Liverpool Street via with additional services calling at the station during the peak hours.

 On Sundays, southbound services at the station run only as far as Witham.